WestSoy West Life Organic Unsweetened Soymilk: 2024 Lab Report Testing for Lead, Mercury, Cadmium, and Arsenic

 • Many food manufacturers misinterpret guidance on heavy metals to mean “allowable levels” and consider it reasonable for products to test positive below these levels.

-• This is a (perhaps intentional?) misunderstanding/ misinterpretation the food industry makes — a misunderstanding that food manufacturers use to justify the presence of heavy metals in products.
+• This is a (perhaps intentional?) misunderstanding/ misinterpretation the food industry makes — a misunderstanding food manufacturers use to justify the presence of heavy metals in products.

 • Heavy metals accumulate in the body.